xastrobyte/Omega-Psi/category/commands.md

   * `removePrefix | removePre | remPre <prefix>` - **`Server Mod`** Allows you to remove a prefix from this server.

-  * `setColor | setEmbedColor | embedColor <category> <color>` - **`Server Mod`** Allows you to set the embed color of a specific category in this server.
-    * Accepted Parameters for `category`
-      * `code` - Allows you to set the color of the Code category.
-      * `game` - Allows you to set the color of the Game category.
-      * `image` - Allows you to set the color of the Image category.
-      * `insult` - Allows you to set the color of the Insult category.
-      * `internet` - Allows you to set the color of the Internet category.
-      * `math` - Allows you to set the color of the Math category.
-      * `misc` - Allows you to set the color of the Misc category.
-      * `nsfw` - Allows you to set the color of the NSFW category.
-      * `rank` - Allows you to set the color of the Rank category.

   * `setServerName | setSvrName <name>` - **`Server Mod`** Allows you to set the Server's name.

   * `createInvite | createServerInvite | getInvite | getServerInvite [infinite]` - **`Server Mod`** Allows you to create an invite to this server.